-Economists often discuss jointly the costs to an economy from unemployment and inflation since for much of the period since the late 1950s it was generally believed that a long run tradeoff existed between the two.10 While the cost of unemployment was well articulated the cost of inflation was relegated to "shoe leather."11
+Economists often discuss jointly the costs to an economy from unemployment and inflation since for much of the period since the late 1950s it was generally believed that a long run tradeoff existed between the two.9 While the cost of unemployment was well articulated, the cost of inflation was relegated to "shoe leather."10

-9 This view is commonly held by economists associated with the late Nicholas Kaldor and systematically explained by him in Monetarism and U.K. Monetary Policy.
-Cambridge Journal of Economics, v.
-4, 1980.
-P. 293-318.
+8 This view is commonly held by economists associated with the late Nicholas Kaldor and systematically explained by him in "Monetarism and U.K. Monetary Policy," Cambridge Journal of Economics, vol. 4 (1980), pp. 293-318.

-10 A comprehensive discussion of the costs of inflation can be found in Fischer, Stanley, and Franco Modigliani.
-Towards an Understanding of the Real Effects and Costs of Inflation.
-Weltwirtschaftliches Archiv, v.
-114, no. 4, 1978.
-P. 736-787.
+9 A comprehensive discussion of the costs of inflation can be found in Fischer, Stanley, and Franco Modigliani, "Towards an Understanding of the Real Effects and Costs of Inflation," Weltwirtschaftliches Archiv, vol. 114, no. 4 (1978), pp. 736-787.

-11 Before financial institutions could pay explicit interest on deposits that function as money, economists believed that individuals and businesses would shift their wealth into savings-type deposits on which interest was paid.
+10 Before financial institutions could pay explicit interest on deposits that function as money, economists believed that individuals and businesses would shift their wealth into savingstype deposits on which interest was paid.
 Because of this, they would have to make more frequent trips to banks to obtain money.
-This involved primarily a cost of shoe leather, as shoes wore out more frequently because of the increased number of trips.
-Hence the often expressed view (continued...)
+This involved primarily a cost of shoe leather, as (continued...)